SimonDarksideJ/SimonDarksideJ.github.io/_posts/2006-09-29-wierd-ramblings-and-hosts-of-new-support.markdown

 ---
 layout: post
-title: Wierd Ramblings and hosts of new support
+title: Weird Ramblings and hosts of new support
 date: 2006-09-29 10:42:57
 tags: [ramblings]
 ---